 Objectives Encourage building that facilitates good natural ventilation.
 Encourage energy efficient mechanical ventilation system as the preferred ventilation mode to airconditioning in buildings.
-Applicability Applicable to Non Air-Conditioned Build conditioned areas > 10% of total floor areas) for Natural Ventilation.
-Baseline Standard Fan power limitation in mechanical ventil lation systems: Allowable namepl late motor power Constant volume Variable volume 1.7 kW/m3/s 2.4 kW/m /s Requirements 1-4(a) Natural Ventilation Up to 10 credits can be scored for build conditions to achieve adequate cross v g wind 1 credit for every (10% of units/ rooms and s with window openings facing nor south directions) th Credits scored = 1 x (% of u units / 10) Note: In Malaysia, the prevailing wind comes from two predominant directions; that is the north to north-east during the Northeast monsoon season and south to south-east during the South-west monsoon season.
+Applicability Applicable to Non Air-Conditioned Building Areas (with an aggregate non air-conditioned areas > 10% of total floor area excluding carparks and common areas) for Natural Ventilation.
+Baseline Standard Fan power limitation in mechanical ventilation systems: Allowable na mepla ate motor power] Constant volume ; Variable volume 1 1.7 kW/m 3 /s 2.4 kW/m 3 /s] Requirements 1-4(a) Natural Ventilation Up to 10 credits can be scored fo conditions to achieve adequate cr evailing wind 1 credit for every (10% of units/ ro with window openings factors south directions) ing north Credits scored = 1 x (% of units / 10) Note: In Malaysia, the prevailing wind comes from two predominant directions; that is the north to north-east during the Northeast monsoon season and south to south-east during the South-west monsoon season.
 Hence, buildings designed with window openings facing the north and south directions have the advantages of the prevailing wind conditions which would enhance indoor thermal comfort.
 Meteorological data on the more precise wind direction and velocity of the site location can also be used as the basis for the design.
-It is not necessary for the window openings to be located perpendicularly to the prevailing wind direction.
-Only window adjoining the habitable space to be considered.
-Window adjoining toilets/ bathroom and store room will not be considered An oblique angle is considered acceptable (see illustrations as shown in the next page).
+It is not necessary for the window of prevailing wind direction.
+Only windows adjoining toil considered.
+Window adjoining toil considered.
+An oblique angle is considered accepage). indow lets/ b adjoining the habitable eathroom and store roor space to be m will not be